shobhit-mittra/vsd_pd_workshop/Theory.md

 <a id="hw-sw"></a>
 ### Exploring the Software-Hardware coupling :

 The most commonly used application software or apps such as Microsoft Word, Excel, Powerpoint etc. run on a system i.e the hardware which is essentially a combination of multiple components making up the chip.
-Hene there exists an elaborate pathway that ensues the communication between the hardaware and the software applications.
+Hence there exists an elaborate pathway that ensues the communication between the hardaware and the software applications.
 The illustration below showcases the hardware-software coupling :

 ![Hardware-Software Coupling](/images/theory/hw-sw_coupling.png)